 Meet the Maasai – The Maasai People are a semi-nomadic ethnic group who reside in regions of Kenya and Tanzania.
 They’re well known for their energetic customs and colourful dress, and openly welcome visitors to the area to experience their culture and lifestyle first hand.

 The Serengeti – Widely regarded as the World’s Best Game Reserve, the Serengeti National Park has an incredibly high density of both predators and prey.
 A hot air balloon flight over vast herds of animals is the most incredible wildlife experience.
+In addition to the Serengeti, Tanzania is also home to a number of incredible National Parks, which you can read more about here.

 Mount Kilimanjaro – Africa’s highest mountain is a dormant volcano, which peaks at Uhuru at an altitude of 5,895 metres or 19,341 feet above sea level.
 An exhilarating climb!